inetum-orleans/docker-devbox-ddb/docs/guides/psql-symfony-vue.md

   - /composer/cache
 ```

-Then build the docker image with `docker-compose build`.
+Then build the docker image with `docker compose build`.

 Composer has been installed in the image, so let's make it available by registering a binary into
 `docker-compose.yml.jsonnet`.
 We can also register the `php` binary for it to be available locally too.